Honeywell International (NASDAQ:HON) Issues Q3 2022 Earnings Guidance

 Wall Street Analyst Weigh In

-Several analysts recently weighed in on the stock.
-Citigroup lifted their price objective on shares of Honeywell International from $211.00 to $222.00 in a research report on Friday, July 29th.
-TheStreet upgraded shares of Honeywell International from a c+ rating to a b- rating in a research report on Thursday, August 11th.
-Morgan Stanley cut their price objective on shares of Honeywell International from $194.00 to $192.00 and set an equal weight rating on the stock in a research report on Friday, July 29th.
-Mizuho cut their price objective on shares of Honeywell International from $235.00 to $225.00 and set a buy rating on the stock in a research report on Monday, July 18th.
-Finally, StockNews.com upgraded shares of Honeywell International from a hold rating to a buy rating in a research report on Wednesday, August 31st.
-Five analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of Moderate Buy and a consensus price target of $210.08.
+Several analysts have weighed in on the company.
+Deutsche Bank Aktiengesellschaft lowered their price target on Honeywell International from $230.00 to $211.00 and set a buy rating on the stock in a report on Wednesday, July 13th.
+StockNews.com raised Honeywell International from a hold rating to a buy rating in a report on Wednesday, August 31st.
+TheStreet raised Honeywell International from a c+ rating to a b- rating in a report on Thursday, August 11th.
+Royal Bank of Canada raised their price objective on Honeywell International from $184.00 to $193.00 in a report on Friday, July 29th.
+Finally, Citigroup raised their price objective on Honeywell International from $211.00 to $222.00 in a report on Friday, July 29th.
+Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Honeywell International currently has a consensus rating of Moderate Buy and a consensus price target of $210.08.

 Honeywell International Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Friday, September 2nd.
-Investors of record on Friday, August 12th were given a dividend of $0.98 per share.
-This represents a $3.92 dividend on an annualized basis and a yield of 2.21%.
-The ex-dividend date of this dividend was Thursday, August 11th.
-Honeywell International’s payout ratio is presently 53.48%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, September 2nd.
+Stockholders of record on Friday, August 12th were given a $0.98 dividend.
+The ex-dividend date was Thursday, August 11th.
+This represents a $3.92 dividend on an annualized basis and a dividend yield of 2.29%.
+Honeywell International’s dividend payout ratio is currently 53.48%.

-In other Honeywell International news, CFO Gregory P. Lewis sold 5,011 shares of Honeywell International stock in a transaction that occurred on Thursday, July 28th.
-The shares were sold at an average price of $190.00, for a total value of $952,090.00.
-Following the completion of the sale, the chief financial officer now directly owns 43,625 shares in the company, valued at $8,288,750.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, CFO Gregory P. Lewis sold 5,011 shares of Honeywell International stock in a transaction that occurred on Thursday, July 28th.
+The stock was sold at an average price of $190.00, for a total transaction of $952,090.00.
+Following the sale, the chief financial officer now directly owns 43,625 shares in the company, valued at $8,288,750.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 Corporate insiders own 0.45% of the company’s stock.

 Honeywell International Inc operates as a diversified technology and manufacturing company worldwide.
 Its Aerospace segment offers auxiliary power units, propulsion engines, integrated avionics, environmental control and electric power systems, engine controls, flight safety, communications, navigation hardware, data and software applications, radar and surveillance systems, aircraft lighting, advanced systems and instruments, satellite and space components, and aircraft wheels and brakes; spare parts; repair, overhaul, and maintenance services; thermal systems, as well as wireless connectivity and management services.